 Funds raised from Go the Distance for Autism support educational and treatment programs for children and adults with autism in Northern New Jersey.
-Go the Distance’s four beneficiaries, Alpine Learning Group, EPIC School, Garden Academy and the REED Foundation for Autism, spread much needed awareness and directly impact the lives of children and their families living with autism.
-Over the past 10 years, Go the Distance for Autism has raised over $7,000,000 from thousands of participants and donors just like you.
+Over the past 15 years, Go the Distance for Autism has raised nearly $8 million from thousands of participants and donors just like you.

 Click on any of the benefitting organizations below to learn more.

-Every child with autism faces unique challenges, and every family affected by autism needs reliable support and expert guidance.
-With early intensive behavioral intervention, children with autism and their families can meet autism's challenges and reach their maximum potential.
+Every child with autism is unique, and every family affected by autism needs reliable support and expert guidance.
+With early intensive behavioral intervention, we're helping children with autism and their families to meet their fullest potential.